-- 892 statutory surcharges are paid in full. - 893 (c) On petition by a probation officer or private probation officer and with the probationer - having an opportunity for a hearing, the court may reinstate probation supervision fees to - allow for monitoring of a probationer and may: - 896 (1) Convert a sentence to community service; or - 897 (2) Require other probation services for the probationer. - 898 42-8-104. - 899 (a) A court which utilizes the services of a probation officer or private probation officer - 900 shall determine the terms and conditions of probation under this article and may provide - such terms and conditions of probation as the court deems appropriate, including, but not - 902 limited to, providing that the probationer shall: - 903 (1) Avoid injurious and vicious habits; - 904 (2) Avoid persons or places of disreputable or harmful character; - 905 (3) Report to the probation officer or private probation officer, as the case may be, as - 906 directed; - 907 (4) Permit the probation officer or private probation officer, as the case may be, to visit - 908 the probationer at the probationer's home or elsewhere; - 909 (5) Work faithfully at suitable employment insofar as may be possible; - 910 (6) Remain within a specified location; provided, however, that the court shall not banish - a probationer to any area within this state: - 912 (A) That does not consist of at least one entire judicial circuit as described by Code - 913 Section 15-6-1; or - 914 (B) In which any service or program in which the probationer must participate as a - 915 condition of probation is not available; - 916 (7) Make reparation or restitution to any aggrieved person for the damage or loss caused - by the probationer's offense, in an amount to be determined by the court in accordance - 918 with the provisions of Article 1 of Chapter 14 of Title 17.
+- 892 statutory surcharges are paid in full. - (c) If pay-only probation is subsequently converted to a sentence that requires community - service, on petition by a probation officer or private probation officer and with the - probationer having an opportunity for a hearing, the court may reinstate probation - 896 supervision fees as necessary to monitor the probationer's compliance with community - 897 service obligations. - 898 42-8-104. - 899 (a) A court which utilizes the services of a probation officer or private probation officer - 900 shall determine the terms and conditions of probation under this article and may provide - such terms and conditions of probation as the court deems appropriate, including, but not - 902 limited to, providing that the probationer shall: - 903 (1) Avoid injurious and vicious habits; - 904 (2) Avoid persons or places of disreputable or harmful character; - 905 (3) Report to the probation officer or private probation officer, as the case may be, as - 906 directed; - 907 (4) Permit the probation officer or private probation officer, as the case may be, to visit - 908 the probationer at the probationer's home or elsewhere; - 909 (5) Work faithfully at suitable employment insofar as may be possible; - 910 (6) Remain within a specified location; provided, however, that the court shall not banish - a probationer to any area within this state: - 912 (A) That does not consist of at least one entire judicial circuit as described by Code - 913 Section 15-6-1; or - 914 (B) In which any service or program in which the probationer must participate as a - 915 condition of probation is not available; - 916 (7) Make reparation or restitution to any aggrieved person for the damage or loss caused - by the probationer's offense, in an amount to be determined by the court in accordance - with the provisions of Article 1 of Chapter 14 of Title 17.
 Unless otherwise provided by - law, no reparation or restitution to any aggrieved person for the damage or loss caused - by the probationer's offense shall be made if the amount is in dispute unless the same has - been determined as provided in Article 1 of Chapter 14 of Title 17; - 922 (8) Make reparation or restitution as reimbursement to a municipality or county for the - payment for medical care furnished to the person while incarcerated pursuant to the - 924 provisions of Article 3 of Chapter 4 of this title.
 No reparation or restitution to a local - governmental unit for the provision of medical care shall be made if the amount is in